aalto-speech/speechbrain-cl/README.md

 - Implementation of multiple curriculum learning methods.
 - Scoring functions: shown to improve performance (on the expense of training time).
-- Pacing functions: improve training time (performance is on par to speechbrain's baseline).
+- Pacing functions: improve training time (while performance is on par with speechbrain's baseline).
 - Works as a library on top of `speechbrain`.